Board of Directors

 San Francisco Department of Public Health

-She is a 2004 recipient of the Iron Advocate Award from Positive Resource Center given in recognition of her advocacy on behalf of people affected by or at risk for HIV/AIDS.
-A community arts activist since 1991, she championed public policies, legislation, and charter reform to ensure long-term cultural equity in arts funding.
-She has served as a San Francisco Arts Commissioner, former President of the San Francisco Consortium of Community Cultural Centers, past President of the Mission Cultural Center for Latino Arts, past President of the San Francisco Arts Democratic Club, and past board member of BRAVA for Women in the Arts.
-Most importantly, she is the proud mother of her nine-year-old daughter, Paloma.
+As a community arts advocate since the 90s, she has championed public policies, legislation, and charter reform to ensure long-term cultural equity in arts funding.
+She has served as a San Francisco Arts Commissioner, President of the San Francisco Consortium of Community Cultural Centers, President of the Mission Cultural Center for Latino Arts, President of the San Francisco Arts Democratic Club, and Board Member of BRAVA for Women in the Arts.
+Ms. Martinez has served on the board of the Chicana Latina Foundation since 2006 and currently serves as Co-Chair.

 Director, the César E. Chávez Institute